BadIdeaFactory/biffud.com/src/pages/tldr/blog.page.md

 title: Blog

 heading: Our collective diary
-subheading: (The Internet demands more words.)
+subheading: (The world demands more words.)
 ---